New Front Door Cost

 uPVC

 You’ll have to wash a uPVC door twice a year with warm, soapy water and a cloth to keep it clean.
-Try to keep away from any cleaner that are abrasive or have ammonia in them, and this may damage the uPVC.
+Try to keep away from any cleaners that are abrasive or have ammonia in them, and this may damage the uPVC.

-Keep hinges clean and rust free by spraying WD-40 on them once or twice a year.
+Keep hinges clean and rust-free by spraying WD-40 on them once or twice a year.

 Composite